Doogiemuc/populating-cache/README.md

 ## Features

  * On the client data is locally stored in an in-memory cache (which is a plain JavaScript object)
- * Values in the cache may be anything you can store in a JavaScript Variable: Strings, arrays or objects.
+ * Values in the cache may be anything you can store in a JavaScript variable: Strings, Arrays or JSON Objects.
- * Every value you put into the cache also has metadata, for example a limited time to life (TTL) after which the value expires and will be refetched from the backend.
+ * Every value you put into the cache can have a limited time to life.
+If that TTL expires, then the value will be refetched from the backend.
  * Populating-Cache is not just a simple key=value store.
 Values can be stored under any [path](#path-into-the-cache).
- * A value in the cache may reference other top level values, e.g. `post.createdBy` may reference a `user` entity.
+ * A value may reference other values in the cache via their path, e.g. `posts[42].createdBy` may reference a `user` entity.
 These Database references (DBref) can automatically be populated when getting values from the cache.
  * Populating cache is 100% tested and highly configurable.

 ## Simple usage

 Install the npm dependency in your project: `npm install populating-cache`

+#### helloWorld.js
 ```javascript
 import PopulatingCache from 'populating-cache'  // the module exports a class